yuk1c/antiddos/README.md

 - You should buy a protected server because this DDoS Attack type can't be blocked normally on the server side.
 - As a temporary solution, you can "tune" the script, and set lower rate limits.
 It will help a bit.

-## Script was tested on:
+## Script works with:
-- Ubuntu 18-22.10
+- Ubuntu 20.04–22.04
-- Debian 11

-## SSH not work or server wont boot?
+# SSH not work or server wont boot?
 - 1 - Restart your server and contact me via Telegram (@yuk1meow).
 - 2 - Replace current sysctl.conf file with backup sysctl, or load another kernel.